Links for Parents

 The College and Career Center provides students with access to current information and resources on college and career planning.

-Follow the links for in-depth college planning tools and college planning checklists by grade
+Follow the links for in-depth college planning tools and career planning

 College Raptor – A website for high school families to find college matches, discover colleges that may offer them the best financial aid and simplify the college search process—all for FREE!